sfc-gh-skhara/skhara-demos/Recommendation Engine/Collaborative Filtering with ALS/README.md

 - Create a Task and schedule it

 ## Alternating Least Square for Implicit Dataset
-In the era of big data and analytics, the power which a data driven business has been exponentially increasing.
-Greater integration of AI and Machine learning has played a vital role in development of systems which can benefit both the Business and Business user as well.
+Integration of AI and Machine learning has played a vital role in development of systems which can benefit both the Business and Business user as well.
 Moreover, Recommendation systems add an edge to digital businesses.
-Below chart shows the importance of recommendation systems.

 A dataset containing explicit rank, count or category of particular item or event is considered an explicit data item.
 4 out of 5 rating of a movie is an explicit data point.
 Whereas, in implicit dataset we need to understand the interaction of users and/or events to find out its rank/category.
 For example, a person watching a single genres of the movies.
 This kind of datasets are considered implicit.
 We had miss a whole lot of hidden insights if we don’t consider implicit datasets.